 Figure 2.
-How useful participating doctors thought the RPR visit would be prior to their review (Post-RPR survey, first and second RPRs).
+How useful participating doctors thought the RPR visit would be prior to their review (Post-RPR survey, first RPRs).

 In response to the post-RPR survey, doctors were asked to explain their expectations of RPR (Table 4).
 Many doctors thought RPR would be useful and expected to get "at least something" out of the review.
-Doctors responding to the survey about their second RPR were more positive about getting something useful out of the RPR.
+The main reasons doctors did not expect to get something out of the RPR was they thought it would not suit their practice type or career situation, or that they felt they already had sufficient support and reviews within their workplace.